-- (1) This policy applies to disclosures by current and former staff and affiliates of sexual misconduct and sexual harassment, including: - (a) anonymous disclosures; - (b) disclosures about recent or historical events; and - (c) disclosures about University related and non-University related conduct. - (2) This policy applies to complaints by current and former staff and affiliates of University related sexual misconduct and sexual harassment including, but not limited to, conduct by: - (a) current and former students; and - (b) current and former staff members or affiliates. - Note: For an explanation of the difference between disclosures and complaints of sexual misconduct and sexual harassment, see clauses 12 and 13. - Note: Current and former students of the University who wish to make a disclosure or complaint of sexual misconduct or sexual harassment should refer to the Student Sexual Misconduct Policy 2023 and the Student Sexual Misconduct Response Procedures 2023. - (3) This policy applies to disclosures and complaints by all current and former staff and affiliates, irrespective of gender, gender identity, intersex status, sexual orientation, race, religion, cultural background or disability. - (4) Where relevant, this policy applies to disclosures and complaints by any person of
+- (1) This policy applies to disclosures by students and former students of sexual misconduct and sexual harassment, including: - (a) anonymous disclosures; - (b) disclosures about recent or historical events; and - (c) disclosures about University related and non-University related conduct. - (2) This policy applies to complaints by students and former students of University related sexual misconduct and sexual harassment including, but not limited to, conduct by: - (a) current and former students; and - (b) current and former staff members or affiliates. - Note: For an explanation of the difference between disclosures and complaints of sexual misconduct and sexual harassment, see clauses 12 and 13. - Note: Current and former staff and affiliates who wish to make a disclosure or complaint of sexual misconduct or sexual harassment should refer to the Staff Sexual Misconduct Policy and the Staff Sexual Misconduct Response Procedures. - (3) This policy applies to disclosures and complaints by all students and former students, irrespective of gender, gender identity, intersex status, sexual orientation, race, religion, cultural background or disability.

-University related sexual misconduct or sexual harassment by a current staff member or affiliate.

-(5) For the avoidance of doubt, the rights and obligations of staff and affiliates under this policy are in addition to the rights and obligations set out in the Staff and Affiliates Code of Conduct 2021 and the Bullying, Harassment and Discrimination Prevention Policy 2015.
+- (4) Where relevant, this policy applies to disclosures and complaints by any person of University related sexual misconduct or sexual harassment by a current student. - (5) For the avoidance of doubt, the rights and obligations of students under this policy are in addition to the rights and obligations set out in the Student Charter and the Bullying, Harassment and Discrimination Prevention Policy.